israelcode/auto.ru-parser/README.md

 python3 bot.py

-you should have install this libraties:
+you should have install this libraries:

 1)requests